ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/01-Initial-Triage.md

 # 📊 Initial Risk Assessment

-The preliminary assessment identified several characteristics commonly associated with phishing campaigns.
+Several characteristics commonly associated with phishing campaigns were identified during the visual inspection.

-- PayPal branding was used to establish credibility.
+- PayPal branding was used to establish trust.
 - The email promised a high-value monetary reward.
 - Recipients were encouraged to take immediate action.
 - Multiple embedded hyperlinks were present.
 - Generic recipient targeting was observed.
-- The message relied heavily on social engineering techniques.
+- The message relied primarily on social engineering rather than technical exploitation.

-Based on these observations, the email was classified as **High Risk** and escalated for comprehensive forensic analysis.
+Based on these observations, the email was classified as **High Risk** and escalated for comprehensive forensic investigation.

 ---

 # 📂 Evidence Collected

-The following evidence was preserved during the Initial Triage phase:
+The following evidence was documented during the Initial Triage phase:

-- Original phishing email (.eml)
+- Original phishing email
-- Email subject line
+- Email subject
 - Sender information
 - Thunderbird remote content warning
-- HTML email body
+- Email body
 - Embedded hyperlinks (visual inspection)
 - Raw email preview